SciBorgs/SciGuides/reference-sheets/CameraCalibration.md

 To get started with camera calibration, you will need to set up your environment.

 At minimum, you must have
-- a machine performant enough to record a smooth **≥60 fps**, 720p video
+- a machine that can handle recording a smooth **≥60 fps**, 720p camera feed
 - a machine with administrative privileges
 - **10 gigabytes** of storage space to store videos and images in

 If you can satisfy the above, you're ready to move on!

-1. **Download Ubuntu**: You will need to have Ubuntu installed on your system.
+1. **Download Ubuntu**: You will need to have Linux installed.
 Follow the instructions on the [website](https://ubuntu.com/download/desktop) to install it on your machine.
    1. If you're using Windows, you can download WSL through Windows Powershell instead as shown [here](https://learn.microsoft.com/en-us/windows/wsl/install#install-wsl-command).
 If it crashes, enable Windows Hypervisor Platform through `appwiz.cpl` > Turn Windows Features On or Off.
    2. Run this command: `sudo apt update && sudo apt upgrade`
    3. After it has been downloaded and setup, run this command to get mrcal setup for future usage: `apt install mrcal libmrcal-dev python3-mrcal`.